solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 ```

 ... and with that you have an invariant vectorizable accumulator, that can
 cope with variable length vector instruction sets!

-In practice invariance isn't
-really that hard, but there are some gotchas like this that you have to watch
+In practice invariance isn't really that hard, but the "obvious" way to write
-out for, because the obvious way to use SIMD often causes the problems you need
+the code is a pit-trap, and you need to pay attention to the details to get
-to avoid!
+a stable output.

 Other invariance issues
 =======================